 The "Remedial Systems" consist of the following: (i) a groundwater extraction and treatment system ("GETS") that serves the entire 157 Acre Site, (ii) the landfill gas collection and control system ("GCCS") on the Remainder Cells and required buffer areas, and (iii) the landfill cap and liner on the Remainder Cells and required buffer areas.
 Faring's obligations include rough grading (cut and fill) and waste consolidation/reconsolidation of the "Subsurface Lot" of the Remainder Cells, and placement and compaction of imported fill on the Subsurface Lot of the Remainder Cells as needed to enable vertical development.
-All of these were tasks undertaken by the CRA on Cell 2.
+All of these were tasks undertaken by the CRA on Cell 2 as part of the CAM agreement.